1. Why use this guide?

 Step 4: Consult the printed key to ADM 137, described above, to work out the HS, HSA or HSB volume number.
 Note that the key is organised by year and by 'title', with titles appearing in alphabetical order for each year.

-Step 5: Using advanced search in our catalogue to search by HS, HSA or HSB number in the 'Former reference' field (in the format 'HS 1426'); in the 'Keyword options' field enter an asterisk (*) - you do not need to enter an actual keyword.
+Step 5: Use the advanced search in our catalogue to search by HS, HSA or HSB number in the 'Former reference' field (in the format 'HS 1426'); in the 'Keyword options' field enter an asterisk (*) - you do not need to enter an actual keyword.

 Alternatively, browse the printed version of ADM 137.
 Note that the printed version of ADM 137 is organised by year, with the HS numbers appearing in alphanumeric sequence for each year.